Highlights

 Pricing Trends

-Pricing in Manatee Keys was mixed in May 2026.
-The median sale price rose to $934,000, up from $883,000 in May 2025.
-Since the median reflects the middle of the market, this suggests the typical sale price moved higher from last year.
+Pricing softened in the Manatee Keys in June.
+The median sale price fell to $1,013,000, down from $1,075,000 one year earlier.
+Because the median reflects the middle of the market, this points to some pressure on typical closed-sale pricing.

 Inventory Trends